-- Cell value will be defined as an integer and that will be the active cell value, which means that one which is selected.
+- Cell value will be defined as an integer, which will be the active cell value, meaning that one is selected.

-- If the age selected is not found in the select cases, it will give the message as unknown age.
+- If the age selected is not found in the select cases, it will give the message an unknown age.

 End Select End program

-There are some numbers mentioned and once I select 12 and run the code.
-It will show the result as below:
+Some numbers are mentioned, and once I select 12 and run the code.
+It will show the result below:

 These were some examples of VBA macros.

 - Always save the Excel file containing macros as an Excel Macro enabled template as the file type.
 Else the macros will not be saved.

 - The program name should not contain any spaces.

 - It is good to write programs in modules as it is not sheet specific.